Rooted in Place. Skilled by Hand. Built for the Future.

 Helena Burke

-Helena Burke is the Heritage Skills and Projects Officer at the Tywi Centre, supporting the development and delivery of high-quality training in traditional building skills.
+Helena Burke is the Heritage Skills and Projects Officer at the Tywi Centre, leading the development and delivery of high‑quality training in traditional building skills.
+She works across accredited NVQ heritage programmes, sector partnerships and conservation projects, ensuring training is professional, practical and aligned with the needs of Wales’s heritage construction workforce.

 Contact details: